-Students grapple with questions regarding the involvement of the United States in Afghanistan by exploring Afghanistan’s culture and history and then examining the events that led to the Soviet invasion, the arrival of Osama bin Laden, and the U.S. involvement following 2001.
+Students grapple with questions regarding the involvement of the United States in Afghanistan by exploring Afghanistan’s culture and history and then examining the events that led to the Soviet invasion, the role of Osama bin Laden, and the U.S. involvement following 2001.

 This one-week Institute for K-12 educators, American Soldiers in American Wars: History and Memory, provides teachers with hands-on experience and introduces a rich and engaging model for teaching the history of U.S. military conflicts.
 The model links scholarly debates regarding the causes of American wars, primary source analysis of the experiences of diverse groups of American military personnel, and investigations into both veterans’ personal memories of their service and the politicized nature of Americans’ collective memories of war.
 Sessions led by participating Institute Faculty and the Choices Program’s staff will help teachers deepen their knowledge about these conflicts and adapt the model for use in their classrooms.
 The Institute will focus on World War II, the Vietnam War, and the wars in Iraq and Afghanistan, but teachers will also learn how to apply this unique teaching model to all U.S. military conflicts.